muresanandrei/travel-api/README.md

 ## POSTMAN
-There is also a postman collection that contains all the endpoints and are ready to use with fields completed and automatically saving auth token without needing manual copy.
+There is also a postman collection that contains all the endpoints and are ready to be used with fields completed and automatically saving auth token without needing to manual copy the token on requests.

 To access authenticated routes just use the login endpoint you can change the email when you want to switch to editor or admin both use same password.